 of special books and non-book materials produced after 1868, mostly in the areas of art and

 graphic design and military publications.

-Old and rare books and archival and manuscript materials from Nelson I. Wu
+Old and rare books and archival and manuscript materials from

-and Thomas Temple Hoopes collections are housed
+the Nelson I. Wu Collection and the Thomas Temple Hoopes Collection are housed

 in the special collection room.

-Robert S. Elegant Collection,
+The Robert S. Elegant Collection,

 primarily the assorted files of clippings of newspapers, magazines, and news releases covering the